 When it comes to the blame game, alcoholics are professionals.

-We can blame anyone and anything but ourselves when it comes to the predicaments we find ourselves in and the choices we make.
-For some reason, it’s easier to manipulate reality and shift blame than it is to own up to the fact that every time we pick up a drink, we are choosing to do so.
+We can blame anyone and anything but ourselves when it comes to the predicaments we find ourselves in and our choices.
+It’s easier to manipulate reality and shift blame than it is to own up to the fact that every time we pick up a drink, we are choosing to do so.

 In short, alcoholics can only stop blaming others once they admit to having a problem.
-In my experience, admitting this led to being able to see where the blame really should have been (myself) and doing what I could to readjust my thinking and remind myself that I am ultimately in control of my own actions and choices.
+In my experience, admitting this showed me where the blame really should have been (myself).
+I did what I could to readjust my thinking and remind myself that I am ultimately in control of my own actions and choices.

 Medical Disclaimer: The Recovery Village® aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.